Drew Residence: History

 The family understands that the sisters conducted a sewing and sail-making business from 20 Wharf Street for many years.
 An intriguing reference in the Queensland Post Office Directory of 1910–11 lists "Drews Sanatorium Home for Infants" at Sandgate – whether the Drew daughters ever used their home for this purpose has not been established.
 In 1918–19 Samuel John Drew (Samuel Drew's youngest son) built a house for himself at 19 Wharf Street.
-He and his brother Albert Edward, who continued to live in the 1888 house at the corner of Wharf Street and Palm Avenue (formerly Creek Street), maintained the family boat-building business from the boatshed at the rear of 20 Wharf Street until the 1930s depression, when Samuel leased his house and moved to Toowoomba.
+He and his brother Albert Edward, who continued to live in the 1888 house at the corner of Wharf Street and Palm Avenue (formerly Creek Street), maintained the family boatbuilding business from the boatshed at the rear of 20 Wharf Street until the 1930s depression, when Samuel leased his house and moved to Toowoomba.
 Albert and fellow boat builder and relative, Theo Woodhead, constructed the last boat in 1948, the year in which Albert died.
 Albert Drew, known locally as "Skipper" Drew, was a foundation member of the Sandgate Yacht Club, established in 1912, and was well known in local sailing circles.
 He won many sailing titles on Moreton Bay, in craft he had built himself.

 In 1947, prior to Elizabeth's death in 1950, Samuel John Drew and his son Oliver, also a builder, repaired and repainted 20 Wharf Street in white and several different shades of grey, believed to be the original colours.
 At this time they removed an early hedge and fence, replacing them with a smaller wrought iron fence.
 As the original timber gates were in poor condition, replicas were constructed in their place.
 In 1952, 20 Wharf Street suffered slight damage by a cyclone, and decorative fretwork across the ridge of the tower was blown away.

 Following Elizabeth Drew's death in 1957, the residence was transferred to Samuel John Drew and William Roy Drew (son of Frederick William Drew and Samuel Drew's grandson).
 As both had homes elsewhere, it was decided to convert the house into two flats to provide an income sufficient to pay the rates on what was effectively three blocks of land.
 In 1966 the flats were reconverted to a single house and offered for sale, passing out of the Drew family in 1967.
 The large boatshed on Cabbage Tree Creek and the stables were demolished subsequently.
 In 1987–88 the house was raised slightly and the undercroft, which previously housed a bathroom, laundry, and two water tanks, was converted into a lounge/dining room area.
 The place remains a private residence.